 Pharmaceutical Benefits Scheme (PBS)

-If you have been diagnosed with FH then all the medications you will be prescribed will be covered by the Pharmaceutical Benefits Scheme (PBS).
+If you have been diagnosed with FH then most of the medications you will be prescribed will likely be covered by the Pharmaceutical Benefits Scheme (PBS).
 This does not include over-the-counter medications.

 All individuals with potential FH should be made aware and understand the implications of genetic testing for certain types of insurance cover.